MilesWilford/DresdenCharSheet/README.md

 Dresden Files RPG Character HTML5 Character Sheet
 ================

 An HTML5 Web app for making a Dresden RPG character sheet.
+View it live at: http://mileswilford.github.com/DresdenCharSheet/

 It is designed to be filled out in a browser and then printed.
 No web server is required - you can download this repo as a .zip and run it locally on your compter from a folder by opening index.html.